Kevin E. KorsynProfessor of Music Theory

 His articles and reviews have appeared in a number of major journals, including JAMS, Music Theory Spectrum, Music Analysis, Beethoven Forum, Notes, The Musical Times, Theoria, Intégral, and elsewhere.
 He has also contributed chapters to The Second Practice of Nineteenth-Century Tonality and Rethinking Music.
 Korsyn’s essay in Rethinking Music was one of five essays chosen for discussion at the conference “Rethinking Ourselves: Current Trends in Musicology,” held in South Africa on September 13-14, 2000; the conference organizers hoped to “undertake an intensive critique of the state of South African musicology.”
 In 2005 he was invited to contribute two articles to a special issue on music and deconstruction in the Slovenian journal Musicoloski Zbornik (Musicological Annual).
 His book, Decentering Music: A Critique of Contemporary Musical Research (New York: Oxford University Press, 2003) was recently the subject of a symposium of three reviews in Theory and Practice.

-He has given lectures at a number of distinguished universities, including Harvard, Yale, Columbia, the University of Chicago, the University of Indiana, the University of Texas at Austin, the University of Wisconsin at Madison, the University of Iowa, the University of California at Santa Barbara, Queens College, and elsewhere, and participated in a number of conferences, including the Second and Third International Schenker Conferences, the “Alternatives to Monotonality Conference” at the University of Victoria, The University of Victoria Schubert Conference, as well as at National Meetings of The Society for Music Theory and the American Musicological Society.
-In 2006 he spoke at the University of Göteborg in Sweden at a conference devoted to the future of musicology, He has served on the Publications Awards Committee of the Society for Music Theory as well as on the Editorial of Board of Music Theory Spectrum, and has been on the Editorial Board of Theoria since its inception in 1985.
+Korsyn has given lectures at a number of distinguished universities, including Harvard, Yale, Columbia, the University of Chicago, the University of Indiana, the University of Texas at Austin, the University of Wisconsin at Madison, the University of Iowa, the University of California at Santa Barbara, Queens College, and elsewhere.
+He has also participated in a number of conferences, including the Second and Third International Schenker Conferences; the “Alternatives to Monotonality Conference” at the University of Victoria; The University of Victoria Schubert Conference; and national meetings of The Society for Music Theory and the American Musicological Society.
+In 2006 he spoke at the University of Göteborg in Sweden at a conference devoted to the future of musicology.
+He has served on the Publications Awards Committee of the Society for Music Theory as well as on the Editorial of Board of Music Theory Spectrum, and has been on the Editorial Board of Theoria since its inception in 1985.
 He is also a composer and a pianist.